bilijp153/ASUS-VivoBook-FL8700JP-X509JP--icelake-i7-1065G7-Hackintosh/README_en.md

 - [x] Switch Windows to Mac with sound
 - [ ] HDMI sound

-Note: Mac startup sound needs to go to `config.plist` to enable
+Note: To turn off the Mac startup sound go to System Settings > Sound > Play a sound on startup

     Switching from Windows to Mac with sound requires Windows sound card driver to be a third-party driver or Windows original driver